Chapter 609 — Criminal Code

 Criminal Sexual Conduct in the First Degree

 Defines criminal sexual conduct in the first degree, the most serious sex offense in Minnesota.
-Covers sexual …
+For adult victims, it …

 609.343